The Rocky Horror Show: UK

 Richard O'Brien's Rocky Horror Show completed its 2006–2007 tour on 14 July 2007 in Woking, Surrey after touring for almost eighteen months.
 The tour was directed by Christopher Luscombe and featured David Bedella as Frank.
 The 2006 tour cast, accompanied by Roger Lloyd-Pack as the Narrator and author O'Brien, performed "The Time Warp" live in Trafalgar Square on 22 July 2006 as part of The Big Dance event and was broadcast on BBC1's Dancing in the Street.
-In 2008 David Bedella released his first album The Dean St. Sessions, produced by Nathan Amzi, which included a duet with O'Brien singing "I'm Going Home" as a bonus video.
+The production was revived on tour, with Luscombe directing and some adjustments to the direction and designs.
+It opened on 17 September 2009 at the New Wimbledon Theatre and closed on 4 December 2010 at the newly opened Aylesbury Waterside Theatre; David Bedella reprised his role as Frank.
+The production was also revived in Seoul, South Korea, from August until October 2010 before a five-week New Zealand tour in November and December with Richard O'Brien as the Narrator.